Resources & Special Projects

 CREATE Networking Symposium

-Learn about CREATE proposals that were selected and enjoy a social hour to network with colleagues around additional research areas and topics.
+The CREATE Networking Symposium was held on Monday, December 9 at 4:00 pm at USFRI.
+Attendees learned about CREATE proposals that were selected and enjoyed a social hour to network with colleagues around additional research areas and topics.

 create acronym and invitation